NOAA-ORR-ERD/WebGnomeClient/doc/location_files/strait_of_juan_de_fuca_examples.rst

 allow you to edit the model setup.
 In the **Wind** panel, click on the edit (pencil) icon next to the wind entry (named "Wind #1 unless you specified a different name in the Wizard).
 Here you can change the wind direction and speed.
-(For a constant wind, the date & time is not important as the same values will be applied at all model times.)
+(For a constant wind, the Date & Time Field is not important as the same values will be applied at all model times.)
 You may want to read the help available about conventions for entering wind data - these are available by clicking on the question mark icon at the top of the form.